Holmes-Benchmark/holmes-evaluation/README.md

 </div>

-This repository is part of the [Holmes 🔎](https://holmes-benchmark.github.io) project, investigating linguistic knowledge in language models.
+This repository is part of the [Holmes 🔎](https://holmes-benchmark.github.io) project and allows to investigate linguistic knowledge in language models:

 🔥Comprehensive coverage of 66 linguistic phenomena addressing _morphology_, _syntax_, _semantics_, _reasoning_, and _discourse_.

-🔥Already 50 language models evaluated.
-Interactive [Leaderboard 🚀](https://holmes-leaderboard.streamlit.app/) and [Explorer 🔎](https://holmes-explorer.streamlit.app/) are online available.
+🔥Already 50 language models are assessed.
+Inspect the results using the [Leaderboard 🚀](https://holmes-leaderboard.streamlit.app/) and [Explorer 🔎](https://holmes-explorer.streamlit.app/).

-🔥This repository provides code to easily evaluate language models on _the comprehensive_ Holmes 🔎 or _the efficient_ FlashHolmes ⚡.
+🔥Source code to easily evaluate language models on _the comprehensive_ Holmes 🔎 or _the efficient_ FlashHolmes ⚡.

 <p align="center">